 The findings, which at the time of this writing await peer review, echo the results of a 2019 study of mammography exams and strengthen the case that machine learning has the potential to help radiologists more accurately diagnose the most common malignancy among women.
-But before collaborations between radiologists and AI can benefit patients, the technology has to become more transparent.
+The 2019 research—conducted by investigators at NYU Grossman School of Medicine, NYU Center for Data Science, the Center for Advanced Imaging Innovation and Research, and colleagues at several other departments—showed that mammography cancer screening evaluations conducted by radiologists and an AI model, which rivaled each other in accuracy, became more precise when combined than they were for either the radiologists or the AI alone.

-To learn more about the study and how researchers are trying to bring algorithms and people together, open the visual story below.
+To learn more about the new study and how researchers are trying to bring algorithms and people together, open the visual story below.

 Related Preprint